What is sodium?

 Above reaction are carried continuously producing sodium collected at receiver, oxygen and hydrogen.
 Some of the water is evaporated or decomposed to hydrogen and oxygen.

-The electrolytic model explains the process of operation which operates at 318-330 oC by using gas burners.
-Negative supply is given to solid NaOH filled in iron support and positive to the Nickel anodes the whole set up is fitted in iron pot.
-The dimension this iron tank range about 1.5 ft wide and 2 ft high with a capacity of 480 kg of fused NaOH.
-Nickel gauze separates cathode and anode electrodes and prevents the molten sodium formed at cathode to oxygen liberated at anode.
+The electrolytic model explains the process of operation which operates at 318-330oC by using gas burners.
+Negative supply is given to solid NaOH filled with iron support and positive to the Nickel anodes the whole set up is fitted in the iron pot.
+The approximate dimension of the iron tank range about 1.5 ft wide and 2 ft high with a capacity of 480 kg of fused NaOH.
+Nickel gauze separates cathode and anode electrodes and prevents the molten sodium formed at the cathode to oxygen liberated at the anode.

-Gas burners are used for start up to raise the temperature to 315 oC as the on the run the temperature is maintained by the reaction between electrode maintain the temperature.
-Sodium metal float to the surface collected in receiver provided with mantle at the top at the lid and seal from atmosphere to prevent contact of oxygen.
-The molten sodium is removed as on when is reaches the level.
-A prefect seal is maintained with the iron pot and the lid with asbestos rings.
+Gas burners are used for the startup to raise the temperature to 315oC as the on the run the temperature is maintained by the reaction between electrode maintain the temperature.
+Sodium metal float to the surface collected in receiver provided with mantle at the top at the lid and seal from the atmosphere to prevent contact with oxygen.
+The molten sodium is removed as on when it reaches the level.
+A perfect seal is maintained with the iron pot and the lid with asbestos rings.

 Properties of sodium metal: